DenisCarriere/geocoder/README.rst

     218.672067333
     ...

-Different ways to use the Distance feature
+Different ways to use the Distance calculator

 .. code-block:: pycon